-of democratic governments.15 There are also scholars who emphasize the relationship between the level of nationalism and liberal democracy within a society.16 These differing focuses form the basis of three schools of thought on democratic decline: the geopolitical school, the domestic policy failure school, and the nationalism school.
+The recent decline in liberal democracy has produced a wealth of recent scholarship.
+Some scholars point to changing geopolitical realities as the reason for the authoritarian resurgence (Kagan 2015).
+Others instead focus on theories of regime legitimacy in relation to the performance of democratic governments (Burnell 2006).
+There are also scholars who emphasize the relationship between the level of nationalism and liberal democracy within a society (Bingol 2004).
+These differing focuses form the basis of three schools of thought on democratic decline: the geopolitical school, the domestic policy failure school, and the nationalism school.